Click the Play Button to see video on YouTube or Click Here to Download High-Quality HD MP4 video to your Smartphone or Computer.

 This root method simply installs ClockworkMod Recovery to the recovery partition and installs Superuser zip file, very safe to do.
 With Galaxy S2, recovery partition was part of the kernel and was a bit dangerous but with Galaxy S3, Samsung has made recovery parition separate from the kernel, making it much safer just like how Galaxy Nexus works.

 Credits – ChainFire at XDA for Awesome Recovery!Need Help?
-Follow/add me on Google+, Facebook, or Twitter!
+Best way to reach me is on Twitter for the fastest response!

 You will need a rooted Galaxy S3 to install all ROM/kernels.